 - It also involves 3D modeling.

 - Management/review of vendor drawings.

 - Thermal rating and vibration analysis of heat exchangers.

 - Review of P&ID – Jointly with Client.

 - Relief valve datasheet.

 - Detailed piping drawings, including isometrics and stress calculations.

 - MTO (Material Take-off)

 - Start-up procedures, Operating and Commissioning manuals.

-Procurement involves a series of activities and processes by purchase or procurement team.
+The Procurement phase of a project involves a series of activities and processes by the purchase or procurement team.
 It is necessary to acquire the necessary products or services from the best suppliers/vendors at the best price and quality.
-Such products include raw materials, equipment, machinery, instrument, etc.
+Such products include raw materials, equipment, machinery, instruments, etc.